robinhilliard/eagl/.github/CONTRIBUTING_SUMMARY.md

 - Include practical code examples
 - Document complex algorithms and OpenGL concepts
 - Maintain consistent project structure documentation
+- There is no need to describe changes/improvements to code outside the CHANGELOG.

 ## Key Project Patterns